yjavali/projects/details/digital_forensics_expert_witness.md

    - GPS metadata from the dashcam confirmed the suspect’s vehicle was at the crime scene during the alleged assault.

 3. **Evidence of Narcotics Distribution:**
-   - Email content and search history indicated systematic drug sourcing and delivery methods.
+   - Email content and search history indicated systematic narcotic sourcing and delivery methods.
    - Metadata revealed encrypted documents likely containing critical evidence.

 4. **Attempts to Obfuscate Data:**